 Do your construction workers need lone worker protection?

 If you’re unsure whether your construction workers need lone worker protection, take a look at our Team Assessment.
-This is a useful tool that helps an employer or construction team manager to understand the level of risk their workers are subject to.
+This is a useful guide that helps an employer or construction team manager to understand the level of risk their workers are subject to.